 - Provide three letters of recommendation from academic/professional resources.
-Not more than one of the letters can be from the Indiana State University Department of Criminology and Criminal Justice.
+Not more than one of the letters can be from the Indiana State University School of Criminology and Security Studies.

 - International applicants must submit official scores for the Test of English as a Foreign Language (TOEFL) or provide equivalent evidence of language proficiency.

 - The GRE (Graduate Record Examination) is not required.